trusk89/socialmanagertools-igbot/README.md

 # Bugs:
 Bug: `[ERROR] login: The username you entered doesn't belong to an account.
 Please check your username and try again. (restart bot and retry...)`

 Solution: Logout from your instagram app, and login again.
 Reboot bot and retry...
+Try and retry, and retry, and retry...
+Or stop bot and wait 2-3h...

 # TODO
 Features: